-- have an up to date awareness of the current school E-Safety policy and practices - have read, understood and signed the Staff Acceptable Use Policy (AUP) - report any suspected misuse or problem to the E-Safety Coordinator for investigation - ensure all digital communications with students / parents / carers should be on a professional level - ensure E-Safety is embedded in all aspects of the curriculum - ensure pupils understand and follow the E-Safety rules - monitor the use of digital technologies, mobile devices, cameras, etc. in lessons and other school activities and implement current policies with regard to these devices - ensure processes are in place for dealing with any unsuitable material that is found in internet searches in lessons
+- they have an up to date awareness of the current school E-Safety policy and practices; - have read, understood and signed the Staff Acceptable Use Policy (AUP); - report any suspected misuse or problem to the E-Safety Coordinator for investigation and record on CPOMS. - ensure all digital communications with students / parents / carers should be on a professional level; - ensure E-Safety is embedded in all aspects of the curriculum; - ensure pupils understand and follow the E-Safety rules and acceptable use policies; - monitor the use of digital technologies, mobile devices, cameras, etc. in lessons and other school activities and implement current policies with regard to these devices; - lessons where internet use is pre-planned, pupils should be guided to sites checked as suitable for their use and ensure processes are in place for dealing with any unsuitable material that is found in internet searches.